Department of Health and Human Services

 Carolyn Cozad Hughes Administrative Law Judge

-- 2. I make this one finding of fact/conclusion of law.
+- back to note 1 2.
+I make this one finding of fact/conclusion of law.

-- 3. CMS’s electronic process is referred to as PECOS (Provider Enrollment, Chain, and Ownership System).
+- back to note 2 3.
+CMS’s electronic process is referred to as PECOS (Provider Enrollment, Chain, and Ownership System).

-- 4. The notice letter advised Petitioner that he could request an additional 60 days if he needed additional time to comply.
+- back to note 3 4.
+The notice letter advised Petitioner that he could request an additional 60 days if he needed additional time to comply.
 CMS Ex.
 1 at 2.
 Petitioner did not request the extension.

-- 6. Vertically along the left margin of the application is a date stamp: “16019.”
+- back to note 5 6.
+Vertically along the left margin of the application is a date stamp: “16019.”
 Medicare contractors stamp paper applications with a “Julian date stamp,” which counts the days of the year consecutively.
 The first two digits indicate the year – 2016.
 The next three digits indicate the date – the 19th day of 2016 or January 19, 2016.